Home » Blog » Decorate » Vintage Decor » How to Clean and Care for Vintage Wooden Spoons and Utensils

 • Wipe of any excess that’s still on the surface.

-Note – you can care for your wooden cutting boards and salad bowls with
+Note – you can care for your wooden cutting boards and salad bowls with these same techniques.

 vintage wooden kitchen utensils and preserved boxwood topiary